atkins126/Tracetool/README.md

 ## What is TraceTool

 * A viewer that displays multiple kinds of sources (from the tracetool framework, log file, event log, or OutputDebugString)
-* A native language client framework (Dotnet, Java, Javasvript, C++ , Python, Delphi) to send simple traces, class and object viewer, dump, and call stack to the viewer.
+* A native language client framework (Dotnet, Java, Javascript, C++ , Python, Delphi) to send simple traces, class and object viewer, dump, and call stack to the viewer.
 See [Working with the viewer](#Working-with-the-viewer "Working with the viewer") for user interface

 ## Viewer Installation